afforeroc/express-cf/README.md

 express --view=pug express-app
 ```

-2.2 Go to root folder: `express-app` and install all necessary libraries.
+2.2 Go to root folder `express-app` and install all necessary libraries.
 > Do this step if you downloaded the web app sample.
 ```
 cd express-app